 Industrial waste has emerged as one of China’s biggest environmental priorities.
-For an example, electronic waste has become a serious environmental issue in China.
+For example, electronic waste has become a serious environmental issue in China.
 In addition to domestic waste production, large amounts of electronic waste are imported from overseas.
 China is now the largest importer of electronic waste and is home to most of the world’s largest dumpsites.
 Roughly 70% of global electronic waste ends up in China.
 Seriously contaminated by industrial discharges, many of China’s waterways are no longer fit for direct human use.
 According to the Chinese Ministry of Health, industrial pollution has made cancer China’s leading cause of death.

-As a result of a combination of poor farming practices, climate drought and increased demand for groundwater, desertification has become one of China’s most important environmental challenge.
+As a result of a combination of poor farming practices, climate drought, and increased demand for groundwater, desertification has become one of China’s most important environmental challenges.
 In China, approximately 28% of China’s surface area is desert.
 Nearly 1.74 million square kilometers of land is classified as “dry”.
 Each year, desertification disrupts the lives of 400 million Chinese people.
 Although desertification has been curbed in some areas, it is still expanding at a rate of around 1000 km² every year.
 Over 90% of desertification occurs in the west of the country.
 As the effects of increasing desertification appear in China, farmers may be forced to abandon their land, levels of rural poverty may rise and the intensity of sandstorms may continue to intensify.

 - Geomorphic hazards

 Geomorphic hazards are those originating at or near Earth’s surface.
-They include expansive soils, soil erosion, slope failures, ground subsidence, river channel changes and coastal erosion.
+They include expansive soils, soil erosion, slope failures, ground subsidence, river channel changes, and coastal erosion.
 Although geomorphic hazards can be natural, they may be caused/exacerbated by human activities and affected by climate change.
 In China, economic activities have resulted in serious soil erosion and significant changes in geomorphology.
-A number of lakes disappear and wetlands are reduced, whereas artificial lakes and artificial rivers are constantly appearing.
+Several lakes disappear and wetlands are reduced, whereas artificial lakes and artificial rivers are constantly appearing.
 It is reported that half of the 100,000 reservoir dams in China are unsafe, while geological disasters are increasingly serious.
 A notable example may be the Three Gorges Dam, which has displaced numerous houses and caused some environmental problems within the local environment.

-- Energy and resources efficiency
+- Energy and resource efficiency

 - Coastal pollution